-Formaldehyde levels in hair straighteners too highJanuary 23rd, 2014 in Health /
+Formaldehyde levels in hair straighteners too highJanuary 23, 2014 in Medicine & Health / Health

 (HealthDay)—Formaldehyde concentrations in Brazilian keratin treatment hair straightening products may exceed recommended safety levels, according to a study published in the February issue of the Journal of the American Academy of Dermatology.